-- significant expansion of office, retail and leisure provision in the City Centre.
+- significant expansion of office, retail and leisure provision in the city centre.
 Land will be identified to deliver a net increase at least 100,000m2 of new office floorspace - significant expansion of health, higher education and, in particular, science park activity at the University of East Anglia/Norwich Research Park.
-A first phase of around 55ha will provide for uses limited to those appropriate for a science park (principally use class B1(b)) with further phases dependent on the achievement of this vision - a new business park of around 30ha associated with the Airport and focussed on uses benefiting from an airport location

-- an extension to Broadland Business Park of around 25ha for general employment uses - consolidation of activity at Longwater through intensification and completion of the existing allocation - new general employment opportunities at Wymondham including a new allocation of around 15ha - expansion of activity at Hethel including a technology park of around 20ha managed

-- to focus on advanced engineering and the growth of technology capabilities - new employment development to serve local needs of major growth locations including around 25ha of new employment land at Rackheath
+A first phase of around 55ha will provide for uses limited to those appropriate for a science park (principally use class B1(b)) with further phases dependent on the achievement of this vision.
+In view of the specific nature of the employment sought in this location, including the need to dovetail with the aims of significant and diverse existing institutions, detailed proposals will be developed through the preparation of development plan documents. - a new business park of around 30ha associated with the Airport and focussed on uses benefiting from an airport location - an extension to Broadland Business Park of around 25ha for general employment uses - consolidation of activity at Longwater through intensification and completion of the existing allocation - new general employment opportunities at Wymondham including a new allocation of around 15ha - expansion of activity at Hethel including a technology park of around 20ha managed to focus on advanced engineering and the growth of technology capabilities - new employment development to serve local needs of major growth locations [including around 25ha of new employment land at Rackheath]